orphiclacuna/orphiclacuna/README.md

 ### :woman_technologist: About Me :
-Myself Anushka, currently pursuing B.Tech in Infomation Science and Engineering.
+Hello 👋 I am Anushka, currently pursuing B.Tech in Infomation Science and Engineering.

-I'm obsessed with designing, colors and perfecting the details... yes you guessed that right, I'm passionate about Graphics Designing ✨
+I'm obsessed with creating out-of-the-box visuals, perfecting the details and bringing them to live for everyone... yes you guessed that right, I'm passionate about Graphics Design and Web Development ✨

 I love to explore ideas and keep trying new things, gaining a new experience each time.